markmeeus/MarcelloDB/README.md

 ```

 #Finding objects
-Every objects needs to have an ID (more on ID's below)
 You can find a specific object by it's ID by calling 'Find' on the collection.

 Find uses a btree index to search for objects.
 Depending on the size of your collection, a Find will be way faster than iterating the collection to find it.